abolishinde2124/My-Jenkins-Repo/shared-libraries/README.md

 ## Configure Jenkins to Use the Shared Library
 Navigate to Jenkins Configuration:

-1.Go to "Manage Jenkins" → "Configure System".
+1.Go to "Manage Jenkins" → "Configure System".<br>
 2.Add the Shared Library:

 3.Scroll down to the "Global Pipeline Libraries" section.<br>